-Vatican astronomer Bro Guy Consolmagno will give a talk on the harmonious relationship between science and religion.
+Vatican astronomer Bro Guy Consolmagno will join us by Zoom from Tucson, Arizona to talk on the harmonious relationship between science and religion.
 Bro Guy is Director of the Vatican Observatory – Specola Vaticana.

 Abstract: Logic and reason must always start with assumptions, and the assumptions behind science are, at their root, religious assumptions.
 Our core beliefs not only determine how we expect the universe to work; they also and just as importantly supply the motivation for the science we do, and indeed they determine why we as individuals choose to look at the stars.
 The nature of how we understand this relationship, however, has changed radically from the time of Galileo, when science was still being invented; and that change continues to this day, as can be seen in the way Pope Francis has blended science and faith in his recent encyclical Laudato Si‘